 How to Make a Custom Guitar Pedal Board

 Guitar players: Keep your stomp boxes organized and secure with a custom made pedal board.
-Built from sturdy oak and mahogany, the simple yet solid construction makes this an easy weekend project that's rugged enough to withstand years of use and abuse.
-Adjust the size to meet your specific needs, leaving enough space to add a few more pedals as you expand your collection of sonic devices.
+Built from sturdy oak and mahogany, simple yet solid construction makes this an easy weekend project that's rugged enough to withstand years of use and abuse.
+Adjust the size to meet your specific needs, leaving enough space to add a few more pedals as you expand your sonic collection.

 I built this pedal board for my nephew, who specified the dimensions to fit his needs.
 The surface area is large enough to handle all of his current pedals with some room to add a few more, yet compact enough to carry around to gigs.
 The elevated design allows cables to slip underneath from all sides without sacrificing stability.
-The angled sides pitch the top slats just enough for easy visibility and to reach the pedal selectors comfortably (and safely) as he focuses on shredding.
-If he chooses, there's enough space under the pedal board to mount a power supply.
+The angled sides pitch the top slats for good visibility and to reach the pedal selectors easily as he shreds away.
+And there's enough space underneath to mount a power supply.

 Here's how I built this version of the guitar pedal board.